roman-milk/roman-milk.github.io/frank-and.md

  I had to work every third Saturday and it was my Saturday to work.
 As I got ready to leave for work Mary Beth reminded me that we were going out with Mike and Alice that evening and they would be there at six-thirty to pick us up.
 I told her I remembered and then left the house.

  Mary Beth was dressed and ready to go out when I got home.
 Even as pissed at her as I was I had to admit that she was one beautiful and sexy lady.
 I wanted her right then and there, but decided that it wouldn't be right to make love to her and then kick her out.
-Report_Story #2